Think about it. A microchip the size of a grain of rice can mean the difference between being reunited with a lost pet…or not.

 A story reported in the PetHealth Network newsletter from IDDEX tells about Spice, the 6-month-old grey and white cat discovered 2,300 miles away from her home.
 Thanks to her microchip, the shelter in Westbrook, Maine was able to identify her guardian in Albuquerque, New Mexico and return Spice to her loving home.

 Chips that do more

-- Some chip manufacturers are enhancing the chips’ capabilities and adding functionality such as the ability to program the chip to open your pet door only when your pet approaches.
-This can be helpful in keeping out stray critters that may find their way into your home.
-Some manufacturers also offer lost pet alerting services and even travel assistance for folks who like to take their pets along on their vacation.
+Some manufacturers are enhancing the chips’ capabilities and adding functionality by programming the chip to open your pet door only when your pet approaches.
+This helps keep out stray critters that may wander into your home.
+Some chip makers also offer lost pet alerting services and even travel assistance for folks who like to vacation with their pets.